vicc30/tic-tac-toe/README.md

   }
 ```

-Then we need to move to modify render function in order to display correctly our new element (col,row).
+Then we need to modify render function in order to display correctly our new element (col,row).
 We need to add two elements col and row and then append them to desc in order to display them.

 ```
 render() {